3 hrs 16 min (16 lessons)

-Taking care of your health and wellbeing also relies on you understanding your body.
-Emaan breaks down different aspects of your body and your menstrual cycle that are vital to know.
-She explains how you can connect with your body and understand its needs.
+Taking care of your health and well-being also relies on you understanding your body.
+Eman breaks down different aspects of your body and your menstrual cycle that are vital to know. she explains how you can connect with your body and understands its needs

 Sharing details about one’s body may be difficult for many but it’s a normal and important conversation.
 Emaan demonstrates how you can be comfortable to better communicate your body and needs to others while being confident about them.
 She encourages creating a safe space for women to be able to have open conversations and be given the freedom to advocate for their feminine wellness.